Filta-Max xpress System

-Although Filta-Max xpress has been optimized to use a total elution volume of 400–450 mL contained within a 500-mL centrifuge tube, IDEXX has validated the use of 2 x 250-mL centrifugation at 1500 x g for 15 minutes as an alternative procedure.
+Although the Filta-Max xpress system has been optimized to use a total elution volume of 400 mL–450 mL contained within a 500 mL centrifuge tube, IDEXX has validated the use of 2 X 250-mL centrifugation at 1500 X g for 15 minutes as an alternative procedure.
 IDEXX suggests that laboratories validate this alternative procedure before adopting it.

 You can clean the QC stem with an alcohol wipe; however, positive pressure is used to elute so there is very minimal risk of cross-contamination.

-It is advisable to minimize vibration, balance the centrifuge and use a slightly higher centrifuge speed (2000 g).
+It is advisable to minimise vibration, balance the centrifuge and use a slightly higher centrifuge speed (2000 g).

 The elution station uses positive pressure to elute the oocysts and cysts from the filter module, minimising the risk of contaminating the unit itself.
 IDEXX supplies five outlet diverters with each elution station so your laboratory can switch diverters between samples.
 You can clean these manually or in an autoclave.
 IDEXX has researched the possibility of cross-contamination by using high spikes of target organisms (e.g., 106) and there has not been any evidence of cross-contamination.